 Long Lake Park and Campground

 The slogan of this 91-site campground nestled in Clearwater County near Bagley is, “the door to a paradise of camping and outdoor experience,” and it truly lives up to the catchphrase.
 From mid-May through mid-September, visitors can partake in a variety of outdoor activities at Long Lake Park, from fishing for rainbow trout to hiking well-worn nature trails to swimming and even scuba diving.

-Long Lake’s campsites are vast, grassy spots surrounded by pine trees, with amenities ranging from electric and water hookups to back-to-the-basics primitive sites.
+Vast, grassy spots surrounded by pine trees, Long Lake campgrounds include back-to-the-basics primitive sites as well as campsites with amenities like electric and water hookups.
 Handicap and group campsites are also available.
 Stay on a weekend for a special treat: Ice cream socials are held every Saturday night.

 Cinnamon Janzer is a freelance journalist based in Minneapolis who writes broadly about culture, business and travel.
 Her words have been published in National Geographic, New York magazine, The Washington Post, Fast Company, Eater and USA Today.